The-Microservice-Dungeon/decisionlog/_services/map.md

     - sbe
 ---

-This team focuses on the Map service.
-It provides the planet map with resources to the rest of the game.
+The Map service provides the planet map with resources to the rest of the game.